 Following the breakdown of a marriage, separation is the first step in eventually obtaining a divorce and legally ending the relationship.
 The separation process is generally confusing, stressful, and overwhelming and is best undertaken with guidance from an experienced family lawyer.

-The Toronto family lawyers at Arbesman Hamilton LLP regularly help clients navigate the separation process, including the process of obtaining a separation agreement.
+The Toronto family lawyers at NULaw regularly help clients navigate the separation process, including the process of obtaining a separation agreement.
 We provide legal advice to clients on how best to protect themselves following a separation; draft, review, revise, and negotiate separation agreements; as well as provide independent legal advice.

 Unlike a divorce, a separation does not change the parties’ legal status from married to single.
 Rather, a separated couple remains legally married, but lives “separate and apart” from one another.